Complete review of the Eguana Evolve battery

 If you’re looking to run power-hungry appliances, like an air conditioning system, a power rating of 5 kW probably won’t cut it.
 Instead, you might want to lean towards a more powerful battery like the Kohler Power Reserve or the LG Chem RESU Prime.

 These efficiency ratings are a little bit low, but it’s not a total dealbreaker.
-If you’re trying to maximize the amount of solar energy your home is using, then you may want to consider a higher efficiency battery, like sonnen batteries.
+If you’re trying to maximize the amount of solar energy your home is using, then you may want to consider a higher-efficiency battery, like the Tesla Powerwall.

 The biggest difference between the Evolve LFP and the Evolve ESS models is their chemistry.

-The Evolve ESS is a nickel manganese cobalt battery, or NMC battery.
-NMC batteries are the most common type of lithium ion battery used for residential solar installations.
-In fact, the battery cells found inside the Evolve ESS are actually the same as the cells within the popular LG Chem battery series!
+The Evolve ESS is a nickel manganese cobalt battery, or NMC battery for short.
+NMC batteries are the most common type of lithium-ion battery used for residential solar installations.
 NMC batteries are great for solar because they can store a lot of electricity in a small space, and they last a long time compared to lead-acid batteries.

 The Evolve LFP is named after its lithium iron phosphate chemistry.
 The biggest advantage to LFP batteries is that they are more resistant to high temperatures and they don’t contain toxic chemicals like cobalt, which makes them a little bit safer than NMC batteries.

 You also need to consider the cost of installing a backup load panel.
-You see, the Eguana Evolve isn’t designed to run every single appliance in your home.
-So, you need a separate breaker panel just for the backup loads you want the Eguana to run in a blackout.
-This will add about $1,000 to your project costs.
+The Eguana Evolve isn’t designed to run every single appliance in your home so, you need a separate breaker panel just for the backup loads you want the Eguana to run in a blackout.
+This can add about $1,000 to your project costs.

 The Evolve LFP and Evolve ESS both come with a 10-year product warranty that ensures the battery will be free from defects, so long as the battery is used as intended.
 This is pretty standard for solar batteries.